 - Governor Lamont's Executive Order No. 7PP allows for-hire fishing (party/charter boats) to resume operation on May 20th, subject to a limit of 5 passengers per vessel.

-- DEEP has extended the deadlines for (1) limited access commercial fishing licenses from March 31 to June 28, 2020; and (2) renewal of commercial forest practitioner certifications retroactively from March 15, 2020 to June 28, 2020 (Updated May 27).
+- DEEP has extended the deadline for renewal of commercial forest practitioner certifications retroactively from March 15, 2020 to September 9, 2020 (Updated July 2).

 - Governor Lamont’s Executive Order No. 7L opens fishing season early in public waters to encourage social distancing (March 24).

 - To purchase hunting and fishing licenses/permits visit our Online Sportsmen License Portal.